sebapersson/petab_sciml/docs/src/format.md

 ### Network Scalar Output

-If the output does not appear in the observable, the output variable should still be defined in the mapping table:
+If the output does not appear in the observable formula, the output variable should still be defined in the mapping table:

 | **petabEntityId** | **modelEntityId**  |
 |-----------------|-----------------|